marcang0803/ESD-REPO/class-service/README.md

 # Class Microservice

-A RESTful microservice for managing wellness classes and slot reservations, built with Python Flask and MySQL, containerized with Docker.
+A microservice for managing wellness classes and slot reservations, built with Python Flask and MySQL, containerized with Docker.

 ---